Performance Metrics

 Formula: (Peak − Trough) / Peak × 100

 The largest peak-to-trough decline in portfolio value.
-Represents the worst-case loss an investor would have experienced.
-Critical for risk management.
+Represents the worst-case loss an investor would have experienced at any point in the backtest.
+This is the metric most traders feel in their stomach.

-Why it matters: A 50% drawdown requires a 100% return just to break even.
-Psychologically, most traders abandon strategies after 30-40% drawdowns.
+Why it matters: A 50% drawdown requires a 100% recovery to break even.
+Psychologically, most traders abandon strategies well before that — typically around 30–40%.
+This is why controlling drawdown matters as much as generating returns.

 Sharpe Ratio

-The most widely used metric for risk-adjusted returns.
-Measures excess return per unit of risk.
-Higher is better - means more return for the same risk.
+The most widely used risk-adjusted metric.
+Measures how much excess return you earn per unit of total risk.
+Higher is better — it means more return for the same volatility.

 Sortino Ratio

-Similar to Sharpe but only penalizes downside volatility (negative returns).
-More accurate for strategies with asymmetric return distributions.
-Higher is better.
+Similar to Sharpe but only penalizes downside volatility — returns below zero.
+Upside volatility (unexpectedly good days) doesn't count against you.
+This makes Sortino more accurate for strategies with asymmetric return distributions.

 Calmar Ratio